 A rich and varied programme of extra-curricular activities are available to give students balance within the week, and helps to develop the important employability skills our employer partners value.

-All Key Stage 4 students are able to select enrichment opportunities for a Wednesday afternoon and Sixth Formers have access to a wide range of competitions and activities from things like:
+All students are able to select enrichment opportunities for a Friday afternoon have access to a wide range of competitions and activities including:

 At HMS Collingwood in Portsmouth.
 Our gun crew the ‘UTC Barbarians’ comprised of members from SUTC and South Devon UTC.